munificent/craftinginterpreters/book/closures.md

 ### Tracking open upvalues

 Let's move over to the runtime side.
 Before we can interpret `OP_CLOSE_UPVALUE` instructions, we have an issue to resolve.
-Earlier, when we talked about whether closures capture variables or values, I said it was important that if multiple closures close over the same variable that they end up with a reference to the exact same storage location in memory.
+Earlier, when I talked about whether closures capture variables or values, I said it was important that if multiple closures access the same variable that they end up with a reference to the exact same storage location in memory.
 That way if one closure writes to the variable, the other closure sees the change.

 Right now, if two closures capture the same <span name="indirect">local</span>
 variable, the VM creates a separate Upvalue for each one.
 That breaks that sharing.
-When we move the variable off the heap, if we move into both of those upvalues, it will get "split" and each closure will end up with its own copy.
+When we move the variable off the heap, if we move into in only one of upvalues, the other will see an orphaned value.

 <aside name="indirect">